trafiklab/trafiklab.se/content/data/our-data-and-apis/resrobot/resrobot-departures.md

 title: ResRobot Timetables
 ---

-{% hint style="info" %} For technical details about HTTP headers, URLs, and response structures, please use the OpenAPI Specification available on our developer portal. {% endhint %}
+{{% note %}} For technical details about HTTP headers, URLs, and response structures, please use the OpenAPI Specification available on our developer portal. {{% /note %}}

 ## What does this API provide?